zhaoruiyang98/eftpipe/README.md

 pip install -e .
 ```
 # User guide
-Please have a look at configuration files in `example` folder.
+Please have a look at notebooks in the `notebook` folder.
 # Compare to upstream PyBird
 Since EFTPipe is developed based on PyBird, it is quite important to keep the modified codes consistent with upstream PyBird repository.